What Is The Best Pattern For Subway Tiles?

 Reading next

-Sleek modern kitchen with natural wood look floor tiles laid in a staggered pattern near a large window and white cabinetry.
+Sleek modern kitchen with birch wood look floor tiles laid in a staggered pattern near a large window and white cabinetry.